Dfellner92/100FEinterviewQuestions/HTML_CSS.md

 ### Data attributes

+- Existed since IE 7/8, exists in all modern browsers
+- Allows for data keys to be passed from the template to javascript
+- Big use: allows for help on test driven dev:
+`data-test` can be used so that Quality assurance tools like cypress or mocha can use hooks associated with template elements without using classes or ids.

 ### class vs id

 a class is denoted by the ```.``` prefix, an id is denoted by the ```#``` prefix. id is meant to be more specific than a class, used only for one (although you could use it for more than one but most would consider this bad practice) Due to id having a higher specificity, it can overwrite class styles.